• Skip to primary navigation

 It was like a dam broke within my soul.
 For so long this secret had been swelling against the wall I had built.
 To share and face the truth and seeing they still loved me made my chest light and warm.
 Tears spilled as I held them in my arms.
 As a mom, the last people I wanted to disappoint were my kids.

-Their hurt was evident.
-But their love was even greater.
+Their hurt was evident, but their love was even greater.

 Facing the Truth by Sharing the Story